Mumu-kun/Muslim-s-Day-Clone/README.md

 Download the "muslims-day-clone.zip" file from 'releases', extract and run the iMain.exe.

 If you want to avoid downloading the 1.3GB file, you can download the "muslims-day-clone(without-surah).zip" file which omits the surah playback functionality.

+Here's a video that explains the functionality : https://youtu.be/49qQ2JR9Luc